rl-institut/open_plan/docs/model/limitations.rst

 :Limitation:

-The MVS does not degrade the efficiencies of assets over the lifetime of the project, eg. in the case of production assets like PV panels.
+The open_plan tool does not degrade the efficiencies of assets over the lifetime of the project, eg. in the case of production assets like PV panels.

 :Reason:

-The simulation of the MVS is only based on a single reference year, and it is not possible to take into account multi-year degradation of asset efficiency.
+The simulation of the open_plan tool is only based on a single reference year, and it is not possible to take into account multi-year degradation of asset efficiency.

 :Implications:

 This results in an overestimation of the energy generated by the asset, which implies that the calculation of some other results might also be overestimated (e.g. overestimation of feed-in energy).
-The user can circumvent this by applying a degradation factor manually to the generation time series used as an input for the MVS.
+The user can circumvent this by applying a degradation factor manually to the generation time series used as an input for the open_plan tool.

 .. _limitations-perfect_foresight: